itogxyz/10token.info/docs/index.rst

-..
-10token documentation master file, created by sphinx-quickstart.
+.. itogxyz documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to 10token's documentation!
+Welcome to itogxyz's documentation!
 ====================================================================

 Contents: